muhammad-zeeshan-tahir/SychTest/README.md

-# SYch FastAPI Prediction Server with Redis and Swagger
+# Sych FastAPI Prediction Server with Redis and Swagger

 This project is a simple web application server built with FastAPI to simulate machine learning model predictions.
 It supports both synchronous and asynchronous prediction processing using Redis for in-memory storage.
 Additionally, it includes Swagger documentation for the API.